 The robustness checks show a research design with very stable results.
-Estimated reform and peer effects from the preferred specification are very robust to standard checks.
 Running the model without controls, allowing for a quadratic, cubic, or quartic shape of the running variable, varying the bandwidth and the excluded number of days around cut-off around implementation provide virtually unchanged point estimates.
 For all specifications, the point estimate of the reform effect is between 4 and 6 weeks of leave.
-Due to a small sample size, precision decreases when bandwidth is set to 30.
-This is illustrated in Figure 9.
-The average reform effect that comes out of this exercise is 5.3 weeks.
-19 Out of the 249 regressions, all estimates but two are significant on a 0.99 pct. level.
-The average t-statistics is 20.396.
-A similar set of robustness checks are made for the reduced form estimate of the peer effects.
-This is reported in Figure 10.
-Again, the point estimate is fairly stable.
-However, as the sample size is much smaller for peer effects than for the reform effect, precision decreases, especially when individual level controls are dropped.
-Having a bandwidth below 120 is not feasible as the number of observations drops too much.
-After running these 161 regression, the average reduced form effect is 0.87 weeks with an average t statistics of 1.58.
+Due to a small sample size, the precision decreases when the bandwidth is set to 30.
+This is reported in Appendix F. The average reform effect that comes out of this exercise is 5.3 weeks.
+Out of the 249 regressions, all estimates but two are significant on a 0.99 pct. level (average t-statistics is 20.396.).
+Performing the equivalent exercise for the reform effect on the fathers yields an average reform effect of -0.13 weeks which is far from being significant at conventional levels.
+For the reduced form estimate of the peer effects, the point estimate is stable at approximately 1 week.
+As the sample size is much smaller for peer effects than for the reform effect, the precision decreases, especially when individual-level controls are dropped, and having a bandwidth below 120 is not feasible.